 The trail follows Swale Creek through 11 miles of rugged and rocky tributary canyon.
 Think of it as a window into a the old West; a slightly more-remote companion piece to the Deschutes River Trail, albeit one that actually goes somewhere.
 Expect a fair amount of chunky rock, rubble and primitive trailbed through Swale Canyon.
 The functional end of the trail comes at Wahkiacus, however the trail continues to a dead end another 2 miles along the south side of the river to crumbling buttresses of the old railroad trestle, passing the remnants of the Klickitat mineral springs, across from the former Gas-Ice Corporation’s iconic dry ice building.

-*Be aware that the Klickitat trail has a controversial history and hasn't been accepted by everyone in the community.
+*Also be aware that the Klickitat trail has a controversial history and hasn't been accepted by everyone in the community.
 Leave No Trace practices are vital here - pack out all trash and stay on the trail.
 Though the trail is public access, most of the land on either side is private.
 There are multiple gates across the trail but none will be locked.
 Simply pass through and secure the gates behind you.

 If you’e not yet hip to the untapped sublimity of the Appleton highlands, you’re in for a treat.
 We find it hard to resist the hill country between two Wild and Scenic Rivers.
 The end of Swale Canyon marks the closing of one chapter and the beginning of quite another as we pitch upward into the next phase of the route via Wahkiacus Heights.
 The tarmac climb is a welcome reprieve from the bob-n-jostle of the canyon, ascending sharply to overlook the valley below, gaining around 1200 feet before returning to the gentle gravel rollers of Long and Brewer roads.
 The quiet, sparsely-populated highlands between Wahkiacus and Appleton roll in and out of fragrant pines, copses of craggy oak and bunchgrass en route to the premium Cadillac butter of Fisher Hill, which begins trending downward around mile 51, the next 10 miles worth every pedalstroke thus far!